W1lly-Wonka/Prediction-Final-Project/README.md

 ## HR Analytics: Job Change Prediction

-A predictive machine learning project uses a classification algorithm to predict whether or not candidates change their jobs after they have completed their training.
+A predictive machine learning project uses a classification algorithm to predict whether or not candidates alter their occupations after they have completed their training.

 ## Dataset